1350943277liu/Getting-and-Cleaning-Data-Course-Project/README.md

 ### Pivot Wider

-Simplyfy the format of `measurement` in order to make `pivot_wider` work better.
-Reshape the structure, make mean/std become separated colunms filled with corresponding value.
+Simplify the format of `measurement` in order to make `pivot_wider` work better.
+Reshape the structure, make mean/std become separated columns filled with corresponding value.

 ``` r